amadeuppereira/LPOO1718_T4G6/README.md

       ![PlayScreen](https://user-images.githubusercontent.com/25926554/39405767-19895534-4ba3-11e8-9c72-420c4c17e06e.png)

      **Functionalities:**
       * Play the game using the arrows on the right side to jump or get down.
       * The circle on the left side is where the power ups will appear and can be activated.

    * ### Pause Menu
       ![PauseMenu](https://user-images.githubusercontent.com/25926554/39405796-170c8fb4-4ba4-11e8-9400-0985af63ddde.png)

      **Functionalities:**
      * This screen appears when the cross from the Play Screen is pressed.
-     * In this screen the player is able to leave a game or continue.
+     * In this screen the User is able to leave a running game or continue.

    * ### Finish Menu
       ![FinishMenu](https://user-images.githubusercontent.com/25926554/39405810-5d55dc46-4ba4-11e8-8fc8-9ee9b76d6e6b.png)